 The advancement of engineering enabling technologies that underlie the design, development and evaluation of advanced integrated media systems (IMS) with attention to their usability and usefulness by humans is at the core of the IMSC mission.
 The PV projects have driven research on the enabling technologies required to support efficient and effective system development that will also serve to advance the knowledge base available to other scientists addressing IMS development, implementation and evaluation.
-Enabling technology advancements in the areas of multimedia programming and display/tracking have allowed us to now be able to deliver our test environments by way of a laptop into a head mounted display (HMD).
+Enabling technology advancements in the areas of multimedia programming and display/tracking have allowed us to now be able to deliver our test environments by way of a laptop into a head mounted display (HMD) as well as on traditional flat screen displays.
 Exploration of the types of environments that 360 PV can deliver, along with a focus on the underlying issues for scene capture/presentation are in line with IMSCs mission to advance the creation, delivery, usability and usefulness of immersive information technology.